Introduction

 Discard

 To end their turn, the player must discard one card from their hand onto the discard pile.
-If a player has formed valid melds with all their cards, they may choose to go out by discarding their last card.
+If a player has formed valid melds with all their cards, they may go out by discarding their last card.
 However, this can only be done if the value of the remaining unmatched cards in their hand does not exceed 10 points.

 Scoring